Imaging Sciences Nuclear Medicine

 Radiopharmaceutical Administration

-This includes calculating, measuring, and administering appropriate tracer dosages to patients safely and precisely.
+This includes calculating, measuring and safely and precisely administering appropriate tracer dosages to patients.

 Imaging and Scanning

-Nuclear Medicine Technologists operate specialized imaging equipment to capture images of organs and tissues.
-They position patients correctly, calibrate equipment, and acquire high-quality images that accurately represent the distribution of the radiopharmaceuticals within the body.
+Nuclear medicine technologists operate specialized imaging equipment to capture images of organs and tissues.
+They position patients correctly, calibrate equipment and create high-quality images that accurately represent the distribution of the radiopharmaceuticals within the body.
 Technologists also monitor patients during scans, ensuring their comfort and cooperation throughout the procedure.

 Image Analysis and Reporting

-After acquiring the images, Nuclear Medicine Technologists play a crucial role in reviewing and analyzing them.
-They assess image quality, identify any abnormalities or areas of interest, and prepare detailed reports for radiologists or nuclear medicine physicians.
+After generating the images, nuclear medicine technologists play an important role in reviewing and analyzing them.
+They assess image quality, identify any abnormalities or areas of interest and prepare detailed reports for radiologists or nuclear medicine physicians.

 Radiation Safety and Quality Control